IGI vs GIA Certification — What is the Difference?

 Wondering about the difference between IGI diamond certification and GIA diamond certs?

-You're in the right place.
-In this Learning Guide, I'll answer the top questions asked about these two grading authorities:
+You’re in the right place.
+In this Learning Guide, I’ll break down IGI vs GIA, answering the top questions people ask about these two leading diamond grading authorities.

 • Is an IGI certificate better for lab grown diamonds?